 Airing on Dave and available to stream weekly on UK TV Play

-Following a successful Comedy Playhouse pilot, Spencer Jones (Upstart Crow) is back as the hapless Leslie Winner for a six-episode series on BBC One.
+Following a successful Comedy Playhouse pilot, Spencer Jones (Upstart Crow) returned as the hapless Leslie Winner for a six-episode series on BBC One.
 Joining Jones will be Shaun Williamson and Lucy Pearman, in a loveable comedy about “an eternally optimistic klutz with his heart in the right place”.
 If you’ve yet to see Jones’ excellent BBC iPlayer short series The Mind Of Herbert Clunkerdunk, get involved without delay.

 My Left Nut

 Coming to BBC Three is an autobiographically inspired three-part comedy-drama from Irish writers Michael Patrick and Oisin Kearney, adapted from their acclaimed stage play.
 Starring Sinead Keenan (Little Boy Blue, Being Human) with newcomer Nathan Quinn-O’Rawe, it’s the story of a Belfast teenager who discovers a lump on his testicle but finds himself unable to tell those around him.
-Expect relatable, entertaining teen comedy with an important healthcare message.
+A relatable, entertaining teen comedy with an important healthcare message.

 Following on from 2019’s Isle of Wight-set family comedy The Cockfields, Gold has commissioned a second three-part original sitcom.
 This one’s also set on the UK coast, and tells the story of a successful Londoner who returns to her home town and reconnects with old friends and old crushes when her local businessman father disappears at sea.
 Sanjeev Bhaskar, David Walliams, Sophie Thompson, Hugh Bonneville and Natalie Dew star.

-In addition to her Netflix stand-up specials, comedian Katherine Ryan is making a six-part autobiographical comedy for the streaming service.
+In addition to her Netflix stand-up specials, comedian Katherine Ryan made a six-part autobiographical comedy for the streaming service.
 Though a familiar face on screen, this marks the first scripted series Ryan has written and executive-produced.
 In it, she plays “a fashionable disruptive single mother living in London”, inspired by Ryan’s own experience raising her daughter in the capital after moving here from her native Canada.

 The First Team